 Writing about a writer’s block is better than not writing at all. ― Charles Bukowski

-A while back, one of the writers on our private Facebook group mentioned that she was feeling guilty for not writing as much as she felt she should.
+A while back, another writer in a Facebook group mentioned that she was feeling guilty for not writing as much as she felt she should.
 I know that feeling well.
 The worst part of that feeling is that it does not make you want to write.
 In fact, the opposite.
 The more you feel that you should write, the less you want to do it.

 What Is Writer’s Block?